kyma-project/kyma/docs/application-connector/docs/034-gs-get-client-certificate.md

 ## Get the configuration URL with a token

-Get the configuration URL with a token which allows you to get Kyma CSR configuration and URLs in Kyma required to connect your external solution to a created Remote Environment.
-After successful request for token the CR status is updated with token details.
-Each token is valid for 5 minutes, after that time the CR is deleted.
-Follow this steps to get it using the CLI:
+To get the configuration URL which allows you to fetch the required configuration details, create a TokenRequest custom resource (CR).
+The controller which handles this CR kind adds the `status` section to the created CR.
+The `status` section contains the required configuration details.

-- Create `CustomResource` of kind `TokenRequest`
+- Create a TokenRequest CR.
+Run:
   ```
   cat <<EOF | kubectl apply -f -
   apiVersion: connectorservice.kyma-project.io/v1alpha1